DTW-DanWard/OctopusDeployUtilities/docs/TypeDescription.md

 ## ODU API Call Information - Summary

 So, what calls does ODU use and how does it use them?
-Run this in PowerShell:
+Run this in PowerShell or check out the table below:
 ```PowerShell
 C:\> Get-ODUStandardExportRestApiCalls | Select RestName, RestMethod, ApiFetchType, FileNamePropertyName
 ```